Rome

 >> On a budget?
 Don’t forget to keep track of all the free things to do in Rome!

-For a three-day trip to Rome, the following sights are must-see stops:
+For a brief trip to Rome, the following sights are the main must-see stops:

 - Roman Forum, Palatine Hill, Capitol Hill and Colosseum - The stomping grounds of ancient Rome